 The baseline survey on VR usage habits showed that 44.44% of respondents use VR occasionally, 33.33% almost never, 5.56% (one respondent) never and 16.67% often.
-As many as 30% of the male respondents reported using virtual reality frequently and only 30% of the male respondents reported using virtual reality almost never.
-In contrast, as many as 50% of the women surveyed said they hardly ever or never use virtual reality and none of the women surveyed use virtual reality often (Fig. 10).
-Looking at VR usage habits by age of users, the most frequent users are under 30 years old and the least frequent users are over 30 years old (Fig. 11).
-The data show that men and people under 30 are more likely to use virtual reality.
+As many as 30% of the male respondents reported using VR frequently and only 30% of the male respondents reported using VR almost never.
+In contrast, as many as 50% of the women said they hardly ever or never use VR and none of the women use VR often (Fig. 12).
+Looking at VR usage habits by age of users, the most frequent VR users are under 30 years old and the least frequent VR users are over 30 years old (Fig. 13).
+The data show that men and people under 30 are more likely to use VR.